irmen/Pyro4/examples/benchmark/Readme.txt

 connect speed (by releasing and rebinding existing proxies) and also the speed at which new proxies can be created that perform a single remote method call.

-Both tests require a name server to be running.